More at rubyonrails.org:

 end

-There is a :conditions option that you can specify additional conditions as a WHERE SQL fragment to limit the uniqueness constraint lookup (e.g. conditions: -> { where(status: 'active') }).
+A :conditions option can be used to specify additional conditions as a WHERE SQL fragment to limit the uniqueness constraint lookup:

 The default error message is "has already been taken".